mis2n/Book_Corpus_Topic_Modeling/README.md

         extractor.py			Program that extracts text from PDF files after the OCR process.
 Executed as < python extractor path_to_pdf_file >
         pdf_ocr.py			Program that performs OCR on a given PDF file.
 Executed as < python pdf_ocr.py path_to_pdf_file >
         ocr.config			A configuration file with path details.
-Current paths are relative text_files/				Text files extracted from pdf files after the OCR process topics/				Text files produced as an imtermediate step of processing.
-One file for each book containing the model outputs Project_Results_formatted.xlsx	Results from topics and named enteties extraction from book corpus.
+Current paths are relative text_files/				A sample of text files extracted from pdf files after the OCR process topics/				A sample of text files produced as an imtermediate step of processing.
+One file for each book containing the model outputs
+    Project_Results_formatted.xlsx	Results from topics and named enteties extraction from book corpus.
 Formatted for easier inspection
     Project_Results.csv			Results from topics and named enteties extraction from book corpus requirements.txt			Python dependencies